-Fortunately, there are exceptions to SGA that will allow you to earn more money while still receiving your disability benefits.
-This can be done by participating in work incentives.
+There are exceptions to SGA that will allow you to earn more money while still receiving your disability benefits.
+This can be done by participating in the SSA’s work incentives.
 These are special programs that allow disability recipients to transition back into the workforce.
-The best time to attempt one of these programs will vary based on conditions unique to each case.

 These programs come in many forms.
 For example, you may be able to receive disability payments by participating in a vocational rehabilitation program.
 This is for recipients who medically recover and go back to work but still receive payments to help them become self-supporting.

 Can you work part time on Social Security Disability?
 Does my part-time job exceed the SGA limit?
 How do I start my trial work period?
-From the start of the application process for disability benefits to long after you’ve been approved, there are many difficult questions you may have.
+From the start of the application process for disability benefits to long after you’ve been approved, many difficult questions can arise.

 If you need help applying or appealing for SSDI or SSI benefits, The Wolf Pack™ at Colbert Cooper Hill Attorneys has your back!
 We serve disabled individuals and their families in Oklahoma City, Tulsa, Ardmore, and surrounding communities.
 Our experienced disability attorneys will do everything in our power to help you get approved for the benefits you deserve.

 We know the ins and outs of the Social Security system and will answer any questions you may have about the SSDI application process, your eligibility, and how to maximize your benefits.
 Our attorneys can provide valuable help for everything from your initial application, to appealing an SSA decision in front of an administrative law judge.